zhollis21/ProgrammingExercises/ProjectEuler/README.md

 3. Register the problem in `ProjectEuler/Helpers.cs` by adding a new entry to the `_problemMap` dictionary, mapping the problem number to the corresponding `Problems.ProblemXX` method.
 4. Add or update unit tests in the `ProjectEuler.Tests` project to assert the expected result.

-## Contributing

-Contributions are welcome.
-When submitting changes:

-- Keep problem implementations focused and testable.
-- Add or update unit tests to cover the expected output.
-- Follow the existing code style and naming conventions.

-If you plan a larger refactor or change, open an issue first to discuss the approach.

 ## Status

-This repository contains solutions for the first set of Project Euler problems (see `ProjectEuler/Problems.cs` for the implemented problems).
-Some problems are implemented with performance considerations in mind; others are straightforward, readable solutions.
+This repository currently contains solutions for problems 1–10.
+The repository owner maintains and may add additional solutions over time.
+External contributions are not accepted.

 ## License

-No license file is included in this repository.
-Add a `LICENSE` file at the project root if you want to make the project's license explicit.
+This repository includes a `LICENSE` file at the project root that describes the project's license.
+See that file for the exact terms.